 Paramedic Technology, Certificate of Proficiency

-Paramedic Technology prepares students for positions as emergency medical technicians-paramedics.
+Paramedic Technology, Certificate of Proficiency prepares students for positions as emergency medical technicians-paramedics.
 Paramedics are skilled in patient assessment and recognition of diagnostic signs and symptoms of major injuries and illnesses.
-They learn to use ambulance, rescue vehicle and hospital emergency room equipment to provide high-level emergency medical care and stabilize emergency patients.
+They learn to use ambulance, rescue vehicle, and hospital emergency room equipment to provide high-level emergency medical care and stabilize emergency patients.
 Paramedics also are trained to provide advanced life support to include fluid and drug therapy, as well as the performance of some essential emergency surgical techniques under the written or oral orders of licensed physicians.

-Persons interested in this program should have maturity in dealing with others as well as co-workers.
-They should have good manual dexterity and physical coordination for carrying, lifting, extricating, climbing, hoisting, etc. In addition, they should be able to give as well as receive written and oral directions and instruction and have good vision and visual color discrimination in examination of patients for determining diagnostic signs requiring immediate treatment.
+Students should have maturity in dealing with others.
+They should have good manual dexterity and physical coordination for carrying, lifting, extricating, climbing, hoisting, etc. In addition, they should be able to give as well as receive written and oral directions and instruction.
+Good vision and visual color discrimination is necessary in the examination of patients for determining diagnostic signs requiring immediate treatment.

-Graduates are eligible to sit for state and national licensing boards.
-Positions are available with ambulance services, fire departments, hospitals, emergency communications centers and industrial medical and safety departments.
+Students interested in this certificate will be taking the paramedic courses to obtain National Registry certification and graduates are eligible to sit for state and national licensing boards.
+Positions are available with ambulance services, fire departments, hospitals, emergency communications centers, and industrial medical and safety departments.

 The St. Louis Community College Paramedic Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).